bbyte/DoorBell-NodeMCU32/README.md

 - Analyzing the pattern of voltage changes
 - Using thresholds and timing to determine valid button presses

 Note: The analog detection algorithm may need adjustment for different building systems as voltage patterns can vary.
-You can modify the thresholds and timing parameters in the configuration.
+You can modify the thresholds and timing parameters in the `input_config.h` file.
+The algorithm uses GPIO32 and GPIO33 for ADC readings and analyzes voltage patterns over time to determine valid button presses.

 ## Features